nasearle/fall-back/README.md

 A simple multiplayer web game created for the [Js13kGames coding competition](https://js13kgames.com/).
 The entire game (code, assets, and storage) is under 13kB.

-A live version can be found at TODO:
+A live version can be found at [https://fall-back.herokuapp.com](https://fall-back.herokuapp.com) (this may take a a few moments to start up).

 ## Running locally